Civil Rights Litigation Group

 It is very important to note that if you plead guilty to a crime and then later found out that you had been wrongly arrested, the court can legally throw out your lawsuit and you cannot sue for damages.
 Furthermore, false arrest cases can be highly complex, especially if the defendant is a police department or township.

-You can, therefore, benefit from the legal guidance and representation of an esteemed false arrest attorney.
+You can, therefore, benefit from the legal guidance and representation of a qualified false arrest attorney.
 With extensive experience in the Denver, Colorado area, the Civil Rights Litigation Group is fully prepared to take on your case and aggressively pursue the responsible individual(s).

 For a consultation with our false arrest attorneys, call the Civil Rights Litigation Group at (720) 515-6165.